What Are Medigap Plans?

 Medigap plans are standardized by Medicare and regulated by state laws and insurance commissioners.
 You pay a monthly premium for Medigap.
 Costs and availability of Medigap plans vary depending on several factors including your age and gender, the insurer, and your state of residence.
 Learn about Medigap in Minnesota so you can determine which plan best meets your needs.

-- Monthly premiums for a basic Medigap plan for a 65 year old female who doesn’t use tobacco range from $142 to $291.
+- Monthly premiums for an Extended Basic Plan-new for a 65 year old female who doesn’t use tobacco range from $212 to $550.

-- Minnesota requires Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, however monthly premiums are much higher.
+- Minnesota does not require Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, therefore plan options for this group are limited.

 Medicare Supplement Plans in Minnesota